COMMON DENTAL QUESTIONS

 If the tooth is a permanent tooth, time is extremely crucial.
 Immediately stick the tooth back in the socket.
 Don’t worry about getting it in straight or having it turned backwards, just get it in the socket and immediately call your dentist.
 If you are uncomfortable placing the tooth in the socket, put it in a glass of milk and get your child to the dentist as quickly as possible.
 If the tooth is a baby tooth, do not put it in the socket because damage to the permanent tooth can occur.
 When in doubt, put the tooth in milk and see your dentist immediately.

-Gum (periodontal) disease is caused by bacteria.
+Gum disease (periodontitis) is caused by bacteria.
 These bacteria, if left along the gumline, will irritate the gums and cause an inflammation reaction.
 The gums then begin to bleed and swell allowing the bacteria to go deeper under the gumline.
 If the inflammation is allowed to continue, the bone will begin to demineralize and dissolve.
 As the bone dissolves around the teeth, the teeth become unsupported and will fall out.
 Unfortunately, pain does not occur until the final stages of the disease and treatment at that time has very little chance of being successful.
 If your gums bleed regularly, seek treatment as soon as possible.

 Water irrigation systems should not be used as a substitute for brushing and flossing.
 These devices are effective in removing retained food from hard to reach areas, but do not remove plaque.
 Dentists frequently recommend these devices with the addition of antibacterial solutions to maintain the oral health of periodontal patients.